rom-py/rompy-legacy/README.md

 > **⚠️ DEPRECATION NOTICE: This monorepo is no longer maintained.
 ROMPY has been split into dedicated repositories.
 Please use the new repos below:**
 >
+> **The final PyPI release of this version of rompy is v0.5.4.
+Any install of rompy >=0.6 will install the new split version of the code, which contains only the core rompy functionality.**
+>
 > - [rompy](https://github.com/rom-py/rompy)
 > - [rompy-swan](https://github.com/rom-py/rompy-swan)